White House Eyes Funding Sources For Border Wall In Case Trump Declares Emergency

 "It's a spectacularly bad idea, a complete waste of money," said Rep. Adam Smith, D-Wash.
 "The only emergency we have on the border right now is people seeking asylum.
 And people seeing asylum are not trying to sneak in.
 They're turning themselves in and asking for a hearing."

+House Speaker Nancy Pelosi, D-Calif., dodged questions on Friday about an emergency declaration and the administration potentially using Army Corps money to pay for the wall.
+"When the president acts, we will respond to whatever he does," she said.

-But Trump continues to argue that a wall is desperately needed.
+Trump continues to argue that a wall is desperately needed.
 On Friday, the president hosted a roundtable discussion with state, local, and community leaders to call attention to what he describes as a humanitarian and national security crisis.

 A new NPR/Ipsos poll finds the president's Oval Office speech on the subject earlier in the week had little effect on public opinion.
 Only 38 percent of those surveyed were convinced there's a crisis on the border, and ever fewer were persuaded of the need for a border wall.